 Without hadith (expressly prohibiting it) an action can at the most be declared as permissible.
 But never mustahab.
 This is another instance where the religious establishment have mislead the people and involved them in detestable acts.

-To explain this point further, let us take the example of the act of performing Ziyarat of Imam Hussain (as).
-Is it mustahab to perform Ziyarat?
-Yes of course it is.
-The proof is in the countless hadith of the Imams (s) who have encouraged and commanded us to do so.
-In addition they have also mentioned the reward for it.
-For example refer to the following hadith from Kamil uz Ziyarat:
+To explain this point further, let us take the example of Ziyarat of Imam Hussain (as).
+If someone asked the question: Is it mustahab to perform Ziyarat?
+All it takes to answer the question is one hadith and the matter is resolved immediately.
+Not only are there numerous hadith where the Imams (s) who have encouraged and commanded us to go for Ziyarat but they have also mentioned the rewards for this action: For example refer to the following hadith from Kamil uz Ziyarat:

 Imam Sadiq (a.s.) said: Ziyarat of Imam Husain (a.s.) is equivalent to twenty Hajjs and even more.
 [Source: Kamil Uz Ziyarat]